What Is a CMA? The Facts About Certified Management Accounting

 What is a CMA Certification?

 A CMA certification qualifies you to work in business leadership and financial accounting.
 CMA is a global designation, recognized worldwide.
-It is obtained by taking a two-part test and gaining necessary work experience.
-Like most professional certifications, it must be maintained through ongoing education.
+It is obtained by taking a two-part test and gaining necessary professional experience.
+Like most professional certifications, the accounting certification must be maintained through ongoing professional education.

 CMA certifications are granted by the IMA.
 To be eligible for a CMA certificate, you will need to have completed numerous steps.
 These are:

-2. Apply and study for the CMA exam.
+- Apply and study for the CMA exam.
 Once you have the right prerequisites, you will put in an application to take the CMA exam.
-Most students invest in a prep course and some coaching or tutoring to prepare for this intense test.
+Most CMA candidates invest in a prep course and some coaching or tutoring to prepare for this intense test.
 Check out these top-rated CMA courses to find a good fit.

-5. Apply for the CMA certification.
-Once all of the requirements have been accomplished, you may apply for a CMA certificate through the IMA.
+- Apply for the CMA certification.
+Once all of the CMA certification requirements have been accomplished, you may apply for a CMA certificate through the IMA.
 They will gather relevant records and proof that you’ve completed all of these steps before granting a CMA certificate.

-6. Maintain the designation.
+- Maintain the professional designation.
 Once you have your CMA certificate, you will have to take CPE credits on an annual basis to keep your certificate current.

 We’ll cover some of these important steps in more detail in a minute.
 But first, the journey to becoming a CMA requires a clear vision of your career goals.